-At the other end of the spectrum, several studies have looked at how gardening can help combat dementia and Alzheimer's in the elderly.
-One study looked at how gardening lowers the risk of dementia..
+.
+Whereas at the other end of the spectrum, several other studies have looked at how gardening can help combat dementia and Alzheimer's in the elderly.

-Another, published in the Journal of Therapeutic Horticulture, found that mental capacities deteriorated slower in Alzheimer's patients who gardened twice a week for 12 weeks.
+, in particular, found that mental capacities deteriorated slower in Alzheimer's patients who gardened twice a week for 12 weeks.

 Gardening can help the cognitive function of people of all ages